mercadona/github-tags-action/README.md

 # github-tag-action

 A Github Action to automatically bump and tag master, on merge, with the latest formatted version.
+In addition it also deletes the las tags as they are not needed.

 This is a copy of https://github.com/anothrNick/github-tag-action, modified to comply with our versioning format instead of using SemVer